screenfreeze/messagingmenu/README.md

 messagingmenu
 =============

+Licence: GNU GPL v2

-A Messaging Menu for the Gnome Shell
+A Messaging Menu for the Gnome Shell.
+All Email and Chat Applications in one Place.